hgzimmerman/HLWNPA/README.md

 * A few runtime error messages.
 * No early return from functions.
 The last statement in the body of a function, if, or loop block will be returned.
 * Type System.
 Runtime checking only.
-* Functions and structs must be declared in the order they are used.
 * I don't think I have support for functions returning arrays.
-* No floating point support, only signed 32 bit integers for the moment.

 # Actual Features